brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 7/1 Corinthians 7 1 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 15:06:57
+- Timestamp: 12-25-2023 19:29:53
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 90
+- BHT Word Count: 88
-- BHT Commentary Usage: 36.92%
+- BHT Commentary Usage: 42.19%
-- BHT Quality Score: 1.9184616977486215
+- BHT Quality Score: 1.9959436043801355
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (65):
+- ChatGPT injected words (64):
-	['a', 'abstain', 'advantages', 'and', 'argues', 'balancing', 'be', 'better', 'bitter', 'but', 'cases', 'celibacy', 'certain', 'choices', 'consequences', 'continency', 'crucial', 'devoting', 'distinguish', 'expedient', 'for', 'from', 'gift', 'god', 'good', 'has', 'he', 'honorable', 'if', 'important', 'in', 'is', 'it', 'life', 'lord', 'make', 'man', 'marriage', 'master', 'may', 'mixture', 'morally', 'must', 'not', 'of', 'one', 'oneself', 'ordinance', 'paul', 'punishment', 'pure', 'regarding', 's', 'salutary', 'sin', 'single', 'sweet', 'that', 'the', 'to', 'ultimately', 'while', 'wise', 'with', 'wrong']
+	['a', 'acknowledges', 'advantages', 'all', 'allowing', 'and', 'are', 'argues', 'be', 'between', 'but', 'cases', 'celibacy', 'certain', 'christian', 'considered', 'continency', 'devote', 'devotion', 'distinguish', 'enabling', 'expediency', 'for', 'fully', 'gift', 'god', 'good', 'greater', 'have', 'he', 'honorable', 'in', 'is', 'it', 'leisure', 'life', 'limitations', 'lord', 'marriage', 'matter', 'may', 'morally', 'of', 'one', 'opposing', 'ordinance', 'paul', 'punishment', 'pure', 'salutary', 'should', 'sin', 'single', 'that', 'the', 'themselves', 'there', 'those', 'to', 'vital', 'where', 'with', 'without', 'yet']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (37):
-	['abstain', 'advantages', 'argues', 'balancing', 'better', 'bitter', 'cases', 'celibacy', 'certain', 'choices', 'consequences', 'continency', 'crucial', 'devoting', 'distinguish', 'expedient', 'gift', 'god', 'good', 'honorable', 'important', 'life', 'lord', 'man', 'marriage', 'master', 'mixture', 'morally', 'oneself', 'ordinance', 'paul', 'punishment', 'pure', 's', 'salutary', 'sin', 'single', 'sweet', 'ultimately', 'wise', 'wrong']
+	['acknowledges', 'advantages', 'allowing', 'argues', 'cases', 'celibacy', 'certain', 'christian', 'considered', 'continency', 'devote', 'devotion', 'distinguish', 'enabling', 'expediency', 'fully', 'gift', 'god', 'good', 'greater', 'honorable', 'leisure', 'life', 'limitations', 'lord', 'marriage', 'matter', 'morally', 'opposing', 'ordinance', 'paul', 'punishment', 'pure', 'salutary', 'sin', 'single', 'vital']

 ### Logs
-- Attempt 1 BHT: Marriage is honorable, good, and morally salutary.
-In some cases, celibacy may be a matter of Christian expediency, allowing one to attend upon the Lord without distraction.
-Paul argues that celibacy may be good and expedient, but he is not opposing marriage.
-It is important to distinguish between the pure ordinance of God and the punishment of sin.
-Marriage is not unlawful, but it may be better and more expedient for a man to abstain from the use of women if he has the gift of continency.
-However, it is crucial to remember that the advantages of a single life should be balanced with the mixture of bitter and sweet that can arise from the curse of God.
-In the end, it is good for every man to be master of himself and make wise choices regarding marriage.
+- Attempt 1 BHT: Marriage is honorable in all, but there are cases where celibacy may be a matter of Christian expediency.
+Paul argues that celibacy can be morally salutary and allows one to devote themselves fully to the work of the Lord.
+While Paul is not opposing marriage, he acknowledges that celibacy may be good in certain limitations.
+However, it is important to distinguish between the pure ordinance of marriage and the punishment of sin.
+The apostle's intention is not to forbid marriage, but rather to highlight the advantages of a single life for those who have the gift of continency.
+Ultimately, the choice to marry or remain single should be based on individual circumstances.
-- 🔄 1 Corinthians 7:1 (attempt 1, 138 words, 40.0% quotes quality score: 1.9305947754988095, V2 normalized quality score: 55.53, commentator tiers 1-3: 29.99%, 33.4%, 36.61%)
+- 🔄 1 Corinthians 7:1 (attempt 1, 113 words, 42.11% quotes quality score: 2.018693641592793, V2 normalized quality score: 58.46, commentator tiers 1-3: 34.07%, 34.73%, 31.21%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Marriage is honorable and morally salutary.
-Celibacy may be expedient in some cases, allowing one to attend to the Lord without distraction.
-However, Paul is not opposing marriage, but arguing for the potential benefits of celibacy.
-It is important to distinguish between God's pure ordinance and the punishment of sin.
-While marriage is not unlawful, it may be better for a man to abstain from it if he has the gift of continency.
-Balancing the advantages of a single life with the bitter and sweet consequences is crucial.
-Make wise choices about marriage and be master of yourself.
+- Attempt 2 BHT: Marriage is honorable in all, but celibacy may be a Christian expediency in exceptional cases.
+Paul argues that celibacy is morally salutary and allows one to devote themselves fully to God.
+However, he is not opposing marriage and acknowledges that it can be morally good.
+The choice between marriage and celibacy should be based on individual circumstances.
+It is important to distinguish between the pure ordinance of marriage and the punishment of sin.
+The advantages of a single life should be considered by those who have the gift of continency.
-- 🔄 1 Corinthians 7:1 (attempt 2, 99 words, 39.71% quotes quality score: 1.821740575041101, V2 normalized quality score: 51.91, commentator tiers 1-3: 30.79%, 33.66%, 35.56%)
+- 🔄 1 Corinthians 7:1 (attempt 2, 90 words, 43.33% quotes quality score: 1.9124315558670006, V2 normalized quality score: 54.93, commentator tiers 1-3: 32.59%, 34.8%, 32.62%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Marriage is honorable and morally salutary.
-Celibacy may be expedient in exceptional cases and times, allowing one to attend to the Lord without distraction.
-Paul argues that celibacy is not wrong, but good, and may be beneficial in certain limitations.
-However, it is crucial to distinguish between God's pure ordinance and the punishment of sin.
-While marriage is not unlawful, it may be better for a man to abstain if he has the gift of continency.
-Balancing the advantages of a single life with the mixture of bitter and sweet consequences is important.
+- Attempt 3 BHT: Marriage is honorable in all, but celibacy can be a matter of Christian expediency.
+It is morally salutary and allows one to have leisure to devote themselves to God.
+While Paul is not opposing marriage, he argues that celibacy may be good under certain limitations.
+However, it is important to distinguish between the pure ordinance of marriage and the punishment of sin.
+The advantages of a single life should be considered by those who have the gift of continency, as it allows for greater devotion to the Lord.
-- 🔄 1 Corinthians 7:1 (attempt 3, 94 words, 34.85% quotes quality score: 1.8134284100954359, V2 normalized quality score: 51.64, commentator tiers 1-3: 32.49%, 31.98%, 35.53%)
+- 🔄 1 Corinthians 7:1 (attempt 3, 88 words, 46.77% quotes quality score: 1.9411651327114638, V2 normalized quality score: 55.89, commentator tiers 1-3: 33.96%, 32.52%, 33.52%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Marriage is honorable and morally salutary, but in certain cases, Paul argues for the potential benefits of celibacy.
-He distinguishes between God's pure ordinance and the punishment of sin that brought about drawbacks in married life.
-Celibacy may be expedient and morally good, allowing one to have leisure and devote themselves to the Lord without distraction.
-However, it is crucial to balance the advantages of a single life with the mixture of bitter and sweet consequences that arise from the curse of God.
+- Attempt 4 BHT: Marriage is honorable in all, but celibacy can be a matter of Christian expediency in exceptional cases, such as those of Paul.
+It is morally salutary and allows one to have leisure to devote themselves fully to God.
+While Paul is not opposing marriage, he argues that celibacy may be good under certain limitations.
+However, it is important to distinguish between the pure ordinance of marriage and the punishment of sin.
+The advantages of a single life should be considered by those who have the gift of continency, as it allows for greater devotion to the Lord.
-- 🔄 1 Corinthians 7:1 (attempt 4, 84 words, 37.1% quotes quality score: 1.833097262577554, V2 normalized quality score: 52.29, commentator tiers 1-3: 30.93%, 30.85%, 38.22%)
+- 🔄 1 Corinthians 7:1 (attempt 4, 97 words, 45.45% quotes quality score: 1.9766338968426123, V2 normalized quality score: 57.06, commentator tiers 1-3: 35.06%, 32.1%, 32.84%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Marriage is honorable and morally salutary, but in certain cases, celibacy may be expedient for devoting oneself to the Lord.
-While celibacy is not wrong but good, it is important to distinguish God's pure ordinance from the punishment of sin.
-Balancing the advantages of a single life with the mixture of bitter and sweet consequences is crucial.
-Paul argues that it is better for a man to abstain if he has the gift of continency, but ultimately, one must make wise choices regarding marriage and be master of oneself.
+- Attempt 5 BHT: Marriage is honorable in all, but there are cases where celibacy may be a matter of Christian expediency.
+Paul argues that celibacy is morally salutary, allowing one to have leisure to fully devote themselves to God.
+He acknowledges that celibacy may be good in certain limitations, without opposing marriage.
+Yet it is vital to distinguish between the pure ordinance of marriage and the punishment of sin.
+For those with the gift of continency, the advantages of a single life should be considered, enabling greater devotion to the Lord.
-- 🔄 1 Corinthians 7:1 (attempt 5, 90 words, 36.92% quotes quality score: 1.9184616977486215, V2 normalized quality score: 55.13, commentator tiers 1-3: 30.53%, 31.2%, 38.27%)
+- 🔄 1 Corinthians 7:1 (attempt 5, 88 words, 42.19% quotes quality score: 1.9959436043801355, V2 normalized quality score: 57.71, commentator tiers 1-3: 34.47%, 33.48%, 32.05%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Corinthians 7:1 bht prompt v0.8 (90 words, 36.92% quotes)
+- ✅ 1 Corinthians 7:1 bht prompt v0.8 (88 words, 42.19% quotes)
-- quality score: 1.9184616977486215, V2 normalized quality score: 55.13, commentator tiers 1-3: 30.53%, 31.2%, 38.27%)
+- quality score: 1.9959436043801355, V2 normalized quality score: 57.71, commentator tiers 1-3: 34.47%, 33.48%, 32.05%)